arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     The *ON* value can be one of **on**, **yes**, **true**, **y** or **1** for mute on, or **off**, **no**, **false**, **n** or **0** for mute off.

-monitor
+monitor [--properties[=PROPS]]
     Listen for D-Bus signals indicating adding/removing BlueALSA interfaces.
-    Also detect service running and service stopped events.
+    Also detect service running and service stopped events, and optionally PCM property change events.
 Print a line on standard output for each one received.

     PCM event output lines are formed as:

     ``PCMAdded PCM_PATH``

     ``PCMRemoved PCM_PATH``

+    If the **--verbose** option is given then the properties of each added PCM are printed after the PCMAdded line, one per line, in the same format as the **info** command.
+In this case a blank line is printed after the last property.

     RFCOMM event output lines are formed as: